MorenoLaQuatra/THExt_demo/ACL2021_THExt_AI.md

 # [Controllable Open-ended Question Generation with A New Question Type Ontology](https://aclanthology.org/2021.acl-long.502/)
-- Distri- 4 Type-aware Open-ended Question Generation In this section, we present our type-aware question generation framework.
+- Distri4 Type-aware Open-ended Question Generation In this section, we present our type-aware question generation framework.

 - Automatic metrics show that our type-aware question generation model outperforms competitive comparisons, highlighting the effectiveness of semantic graph-augmented representation and joint modeling of focus prediction and question generation.